Nahomatnafu/cutlab-shopify-theme/SETUP-INSTRUCTIONS.md

 **Option A: Via GitHub Website**
 1. Go to https://github.com/new
-2. Repository name: `julian-prohaska-shopify-theme`
+2. Repository name: `cutlab-shopify-theme`
-3. Description: `Custom Shopify Online Store 2.0 theme for Julian Prohaska - Modern minimal clothing brand design`
+3. Description: `Custom Shopify Online Store 2.0 theme for CutLab - Modern minimal clothing brand design`
 4. Choose **Public** or **Private**
 5. **DO NOT** initialize with README, .gitignore, or license (we already have these)
 6. Click **Create repository**